A first look at quasar-galaxy clustering at $z\simeq7.3$: Galaxy discoveries

-\section{Galaxy Discoveries}
+\section{Galaxy discoveries}

-We visually inspect all reduced 2D and 1D MSA spectra in the search for emission lines or a clear Lyman-$\alpha$ break to classify the sources and provide a first redshift estimate.
-We use the 6-band image cutouts, the photometric measurements and resulting best-fit \texttt{bagpipes} SED model as well as the photometric redshift posterior as additional information in this procedure.
+We visually inspected all reduced 2D and 1D MSA spectra in the search for emission lines or a clear Lyman-$\alpha$ break to classify the sources and provide a first redshift estimate.
+We used the 6-band image cutouts, the photometric measurements and resulting best-fit \texttt{bagpipes} SED model as well as the photometric redshift posterior as additional information in this procedure.
 The \oiiibr\,$\lambda\lambda4960.30,5008.24$ is the primary identification signature for galaxies in our targeted redshift ranges.
-To ensure a robust source classification, the visual inspection was performed by multiple people.
+To ensure a robust source classification, multiple people performed the visual inspection.

 Using the visual redshifts $z_{\rm{vis}}$ as a prior, we fit for the redshift of the \oiiibr\,$\lambda\lambda4960.30,5008.24$ line doublet in all galaxy spectra with $z_{\rm{vis}}>5$.
 The simple model consists of a power-law continuum and one Gaussian component for each of the doublet emission lines, coupling their redshift and FWHM.
 We summarize the coordinates, the median-fit $z_{\textrm{OIII}}$ redshift and the NIRCam fluxes of all identified galaxies within our targeted redshift ranges in Table\,\ref{tab:galaxy_info}.
 Based on the galaxy $z_{\textrm{OIII}}$ redshift and the quasar redshifts we calculate the corresponding line-of-sight velocity separation $\Delta v_{\textrm{LOS}}$ and the angular separation (both in arcseconds and in proper kpc).
 From the fit to the \oiiibr\,$\lambda\lambda4960.30,5008.24$ we derive their \oiiibr\,$\lambda\lambda4960.30,5008.24$ line luminosities $L_{\rm{[OIII]}5008}$ and line equivalent width $EW_{\rm{[OIII]}5008}$.
 As the F115W filter covers the rest-frame UV spectrum of the galaxies, we adopt the absolute F115W filter band magnitude as a proxy for the galaxies' absolute UV-magnitude $M_{\textrm{UV}}$.
 Table\,\ref{tab:galaxy_prop} reports the galaxy properties along with their selection priority.
 Uncertainties on $L_{\rm{[OIII]}5008}$ and $EW_{\rm{[OIII]}5008}$ denote the 16th to 84th posterior percentile range.